 The reallocation of costs among different groups of customers may severely constrain the applicability of various restructuring proposals.
 Current restructuring of pipeline services has already produced substantial cost shifting among various customer groups.
-Distribution service restructuring is likely to either magnify the degree of cost shifting or create a new set of cost shifting issues.
-Even though many of these cost shifts are justified as corrections of cross subsidies already in place, they nonetheless present real difficulties that could make distribution service restructuring politically unacceptable.
+Distribution service restructuring is likely to either magnify the degree of cost shifting or create a new set of cost shifting issues.16 Even though many of these cost shifts are justified as corrections of cross subsidies already in place, they nonetheless present real difficulties that could make distribution service restructuring politically unacceptable.

 Interestingly, one of the arguments for restructuring local distribution services was to moderate the cost shifting that may eventually occur in the local distribution market without service restructuring.17 It is suggested that shifting costs from noncore to core customers might come from either the intended restructuring proposed by the LDCs and state PUCs or the unintended bypass initiated by some noncore customers.
-In most instances, the cost burden to the core customers will be higher in the case of complete bypass since the bypassing customers do not contribute to the fixed costs of the local gas delivery system.
-If unbundled transportation service is made available, noncore customers may choose to use the LDC's facilities to transport gas and contribute to part of the fixed costs.
-This is an important distinction as the assessment of cost shifting caused by distribution service restructuring must be made in terms of not only comparing what will happen under restructuring with the status quo but also by comparing what will happen if no restructuring occurs.
+In most instances, the cost burden to the

-15 See Chapter 2 for more detailed discussion about these two critical differences between the local distribution market and the interstate market.
+See Chapter 2 for more detailed discussion about these two critical differences between the local distribution market and the interstate market.